 My name is Shannon.
-I have a background in education and non-profit work, and since moving back to my hometown of Atlanta, Georgia in late 2013, I’ve been staying at home with my two young children.
+I have a background in education and non-profit work, and currently serve as the Director of Grant Services at an Atlanta based family foundation.

 I created this blog after 9 Black parishioners were murdered in Charleston.
 I was horrified, not just by the tragic event, but by my own passivity when it came to racial justice and how I was raising my kids.
 I wanted to change, to be accountable to the ways I perpetuated and participated in racism as a person and a parent, but I had no idea where to start.
 I started anyway.